-All presenters at PanSIG 2019 are invited to submit a paper based on their presentation for publication in the 2019 PanSIG Journal.
-In the same way that the presentations were vetted prior to the conference, journal papers from the conference will also be subjected to peer review.
-The deadline is August 15, 2019.
+All presenters at PanSIG 2019 were invited to submit a paper based on their presentation for publication in the 2019 PanSIG Journal.
+In the same way that the presentations were vetted prior to the conference, journal papers from the conference are subjected to peer review.
+The deadline was August 15, 2019.
 Please see the 2019 PanSIG Journal Call for Papers page for details.

 The 2018 PanSIG Journal Has Been Published